Ten Tips To Keep Smiling

 - Start with the basics: monitor your blood sugar level.
 If that’s stable, your mood will follow suit.

 - When you feel anger building up, get yourself outside!
-Nothing removes frustrations quite like physical activity, and a simple walk is often enough to calm anyone down.
-Just remember that exercise lowers blood sugar.
+Nothing removes frustrations quite like physical activity and a simple walk is often enough to calm anyone down.
+Just remember that physical activity lowers blood sugar.